cryostatio/cryostat-legacy/README.md

 * `mvn compile`

 ### Build and run project locally in development hot-reload mode
-* `sh run-local.sh` - this will start the Vert.x backend in hot-reload mode, so any modifications to files in `src/` will cause a re-compilation and re-deploy.
+* `sh devserver.sh` - this will start the Vert.x backend in hot-reload mode, so any modifications to files in `src/` will cause a re-compilation and re-deploy.
 This is only intended for use during development.
 The `web-client` assets will not be built and will not be included in the application classpath.
 To set up